You are reading the

 If you have a mutex to allow calls from the main thread to your loader

-resource is finished loading, it might require some resources from the
+resource is done loading, it might require some resources from the

-low level APIs (VisualServer, etc), which might need to lock the main
+low-level APIs (RenderingServer, etc), which might need to lock the main

 thread to acquire them.
 This might cause a deadlock if the main thread